LeiZHAO5/erocci/quickstart/index.md

 ---
 {% include JB/setup %}

-With the following instructions, you should be able to build your first OCCI web service.
+With the following instructions, you should be able to run your first OCCI web service, with Mnesia backend (the erlang distributed database).
 You don't need to know erlang at this point.

 ### Step 1